SleepyMan93/escro-games/README.md

 ![Test Connection Preview](static/images/mongo_db_data.png)

 ### **Python App Views**
+- All my app views for CRUD worked with no isses except for the UPDATE stage.
+I encountered most of my issues with this part of the app functionality.
+The most important error that I had to fix when testing the final app was submitting the users changes.
+Initially when the "Submit" button was pressed, the page would only reload and the data was not updated.
+EVentually I found that and the "delete" function shared a similar issue.
+The IDs I had used to target the inputs and buttons were used twice accross the "publish" page and the "edit" page because they had the same boiler plate.
+Once I made the IDs unique, the information was deleted and updated correctly

 - Once my basic CRUD functionality was in place, the aim was to redesign the app direction so that on the users profile they could only see their posts.
 At first I wasn't able to even get the game list to render in but realised I was trying to load the list in the wrong view...
 ![User Game Function](static/images/user_game_function.png)